Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • Queries become increasingly complex and performance starts to slow down

-• Always worrying about which table to get the necessary data from
+• Always struggling to decide which table to get the necessary data from

-• Data inconsistency occurs frequently, and it takes a lot of time to fix
+• Data inconsistencies occur frequently, and it takes a lot of time to fix them

 Solution: Proper Data Modeling (Table Design)